March 9, 2022

 Virtualizing networks and connecting VMs by using virtual networks to physical networks is required for virtual datacenter operation.
-Virtual network adapters and virtual switches is another requirement for VM network connection.
+Virtual network adapters and virtual switches are other requirements for VM network connection.

 VMware ESXi in vSphere supports link aggregation (NIC teaming) for network load balancing and failover.
 You can configure link aggregation in the web interface of VMware vSphere Client or VMware Host Client in a few steps.
 VMware ESXi includes a built-in firewall with basic options.

 KVM supports VM live migration between KVM hosts, allowing you to migrate running VMs without service interruption.
 During a live migration, the VM is powered on, the network is working, and applications are running.
 Note that the VM files must be stored on shared storage.

 KVM supports storage migration when you need to migrate VM files stored on one KVM host to another KVM host (shared storage is not required in this case).
 KVM developers are planning to implement KVM storage live migration soon.

 VMware vSphere has the vMotion feature for performing VM live migration between ESXi hosts.

 VMware supports VM storage live migration.
 VMware vSphere Storage vMotion allows you to migrate VM files between ESXi hosts and their datastores even if a VM is running.

 KVM clustering features are limited.
 One of the options to create a high availability cluster is to use DRBD network replication, which supports only two nodes that are synchronized without encryption.
 Configuring an encrypted VPN connection can protect data transferred over the network.
 KVM doesn’t have built-in tools such as Fault Tolerance.
 A Heartbeat application is required for exchanging service messages about a cluster state within the cluster.
 Pacemaker is a cluster resource manager.